Homemade Chalk Paint Dresser Makeover

 After the first coat was dry, I noticed a lot more scratches that should have been filled or sanded out, and I even noticed a slight paint drip.
 Read through my post on how to fix spray paint drips to tackle this issue.

-Since I sanded the top down to bare wood, there was a lot of wood grain that needed filled in on the top.
-So I took a break from painting the next coat, and worked on covering those things up.
+Since I sanded the top down to bare wood, there was a lot of wood grain that needed to be filled in on the top.
+So, I took a break from applying the next coat and worked on covering those things up.

 Prime and Paint Filled in Areas